Upstairs, Downstairs

 Regular cast: Hudson, Rose, Hazel Bellamy, Lady Prudence Fairfax, Lady Berkhamstead, Georgina, James Bellamy, Daisy, Angela Barclay, Jenny, Sister Menzies

 Guest cast: Andrew Ray (Lt.
 Jack Dyson R.F.C.), Neville Hughes (Lt.
 Cmdr.
 Rupert Machin), Richard Owens (Lt.
-Bowman), Venetia Maxwell (Mrs Letty Vowles), Sarah Twist (Lucy), Brian Nolan (Man), Kenneth MacDonald (Soldier), William Ashley (Patron) [Uncredited: Kenny Wymark (Walk-On: Waiter), Jim Tyson (Walk-On: Drummer), Cy Town (Walk-On: Pianist), Kenneth Sedd (Walk-On: Saxophonist), Ivor Owen, Helen Keating (Walk-Ons: Armaments Couple), Jackie Bristow, Diana Holt, Ellison Kemp, Lorna Kilner, Ray Knight, Leon Maybank, Ronald Musgrove, Roy Pearce, Michael Reynel, Rennee Roberts, Pamela Saire, Ian Young (Walk-Ons: Dancing Couples), Sonny Willis, Daphne Self, Edith Raye, Frank Littlewood, Lois Kentish (Walk-Ons: Night Club Extras), Ann Martin, Alison Maguire (Walk-Ons: Nursing Nuns in Hospital)]
+Bowman), Venetia Maxwell (Mrs Letty Vowles), Sarah Twist (Lucy), Brian Nolan (Man), Kenneth MacDonald (Soldier), William Ashley (Patron) [Uncredited: Kenny Wymark (Walk-On: Waiter), Jim Tyson (Walk-On: Drummer), Cy Town (Walk-On: Pianist), Kenneth Sedd (Walk-On: Saxophonist), Ivor Owen, Helen Keating (Walk-Ons: Armaments Couple), Jackie Bristow, Diana Holt, Ellison Kemp, Lorna Kilner, Ray Knight, Leon Maybank, Ronald Musgrove, Roy Pearce, Michael Reynel, Rennee Roberts, Pamela Saire, Ian Young (Walk-Ons: Dancing Couples), Sonny Willis, Daphne Self, Edith Raye, Frank Littlewood, Lois Kentish (Walk-Ons: Night Club Extras), Ann Martin, Alison Maguire (Walk-Ons: Nursing Nuns in Hospital), Delphine Auchterlonie (Ice Cream Lady)]

 The Glorious Dead